cwilso/WebMIDIAPIShim/README.md

 ##Usage

-Copy the contents of /lib/ into your project - and be sure to include it in a /lib/ directory, because the Java instantiation needs to have it there (or edit the javadir in the code).
-Now you can use the Web MIDI API as captured in the proposal - it will automatically check to see if the MIDI API is already implemented, and if not it will insert itself.
+1. Copy the contents of /lib/ into your project - and be sure to include it in a /lib/ directory, because the Java instantiation needs to have it there (or edit the javadir in the code).
+2. Add "<script src='lib/WebMIDIAPI.js'></script>" to your code.

+Now you can use the Web MIDI API as captured in the proposal (except for the exceptions noted below) - it will automatically check to see if the MIDI API is already implemented, and if not it will insert itself.

 ###EXCEPT: